oils-for-unix/oils/doc/idioms.md

 ---

-Oil doesn't omit unquoted words that evaluate to the empty string.
+YSH doesn't omit unquoted words that evaluate to the empty string.

 No: